 Posture education is an important aspect in the treatment of Parkinson’s.
 A physiotherapist can provide stretching and strengthening exercises, as well as posture education to help with the stooped posture that often accompanies PD.
 In addition, therapists are able to assess and treat posture related pain that may be present.

 Related story: Improving Balance and Posture Makes Daily Activities Safer

 Balance training is an important part of minimizing the risk of falls in people with PD and helping them to maintain their independence.
 Physiotherapists can provide an individualized balance program that meets the needs of the client, no matter at what stage of disease progression.
 At Propel Physiotherapy, safe and challenging balance training is maximized through the use of our harness system.
 We also offer group balance classes to help motivate and challenge clients.

 Exercise physiologist Shriya Maharaj shares tips for managing steps, which can be a challenge when injury or illness has affected your balance.

-People with PD often experience gait impairments as the disease progresses.
+People often experience gait impairments as the disease and symptoms of Parkinson’s Disease progress.
 These can include shortened step length with increased cadence of steps, freezing and decreased gait speed.
 Gait training is critical to maintain an individual’s independence with mobility.
 This can involve treadmill training, dual task training and auditory cuing to help clients achieve an efficient and typical gait pattern.

 Physiotherapy and exercise-based interventions are an essential component in the treatment of movement-based disorders such as Parkinson’s disease.
 A formal, structured program is often the best approach to enhance motivation and results to maintain quality of life for those living with PD.